cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 revert the simulation, choose `Yes`.

 If everything is ok, your robot should move forwards.
-The robot will move using it's maximum speed for a while and then step once the wheels have rotated of 10 radians.
+The robot will move using it's maximum speed for a while and then stop once the wheels have rotated of 10 radians.

 > **Note**:
 In the "controllers" directory of your project, a directory containing the